Box Hill to Leatherhead walk

 There are six trains an hour (four on Sundays) back from Leatherhead to Victoria or Waterloo.
 Journey time about 45 minutes.
-Buy a day return to Box Hill & Westhumble.
+From Box Hill there are usually two trains an hour.

-For those in need of an early cup of coffee or tea, you can stop at Denbies Wine Estate restaurant and visitor centre (tel.
+For those in need of an early cup of coffee or tea, you can stop for elevenses at Denbies Wine Estate restaurant and visitor centre (tel.
 01306-876616) within 1 km of the start of the walk.

 For late starters the Smith and Western bar grill (tel.
 01737-841666), close to the start, at the summit of Box Hill can be used as a lunch stop.

 The first is the Running Horses pub (tel.
-01372-372279) on Old London Road, opposite the church, and some 6.9 km into the walk (some two hours to two and a quarter hours from walk start).The pub serves an excellent choice of main meals and deep-filled sandwiches and has a log fire in winter.
+01372-372279) on Old London Road, opposite the church, and some 6.9 km into the walk (some two hours to two and a quarter hours from walk start).The pub serves a choice of main meals and deep-filled sandwiches and has a log fire in winter.
 The pub’s management likes walkers to take off their walking boots, so please comply.

 There are a number of pubs in Leatherhead, including a Wetherspoons, for those who prefer a stronger drink at walk end.

 No Major Changes.
+This edition February 2024.

-An earlier version of this walk was published in Time Out Country Walks near London volume 1.
-We now recommend using this online version as the book is now dated.
+This walk was originally published in Time Out Country Walks near London volume 1.
+We now recommend using this online version as the book is dated.

-Out: (not a train station)
+Out (not a train station)

-Back: (not a train station)
+Back (not a train station)

-National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234
+National Rail: 03457 48 49 50 • Traveline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

 |© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml

 - Carry on uphill on this main road, Chapel Lane.
 In 25 metres you pass an arch gateway on your right-hand side with its plaque dedicated to Fanny Burney, diarist and novelist, and the timber-framed Westhumble Chapel.
 Carry on up the road and in a further 30 metres you fork left by Chaucer Cottage on a tarmac path which runs parallel to the road at its right-hand side.

 - In 115 metres you rejoin the main road, passing Pilgrims Way on your left-hand side. [!]
-In a further 25 metres take a signposted although somewhat concealed public footpath left, between fences, your direction 220°.
+In a further 25 metres take a signposted although somewhat concealed public footpath left, between fences, gently downhill, your direction 220°.

-- In 150 metres cross a tarmac lane by a house called Kearsney, to carry straight on, now on a narrow path between a hedge and fence.
+- In 165 metres cross a tarmac lane by a house called Kearsney, to carry straight on, now on a narrow path between a hedge and fence.

 - For elevenses at Denbies, instead of turning left, cross over this path and in 15 metres go through a wooden swing gate to keep ahead along a path between vines, your direction 170°.
-In 280 metres, where this path meets a main access road, turn left to Denbies visitor centre and restaurant.
+In 280 metres, where this path meets a main access road, turn left to Denbies Visitor Centre and restaurant.
 After elevenses retrace your steps to the junction with the North Downs Way.

 - Carry on, straight down.
 In 100 metres go over the River Mole on seventeen Stepping Stones .
-(Note: closed February 2024 for maintenance ).Carry straight on the other side of the river, on the main path, your direction 120 degrees.
-(If the river is running high, and there is a danger of its flooding and covering the stepping stones, retrace your steps to the car park.
+(Note: closed February 2024 for maintenance ).Carry straight on the other side of the river, on the main path, your direction 120°.
+(But if the river is running high, and there is a danger of its flooding and covering the stepping stones, retrace your steps to the car park.
 Here take the left-hand fork, following the direction of a low concrete marker towards ‘footbridge’, to the immediate right of an Information Panel on the Stepping Stones.
-Having crossed the bridge, keep ahead on a clear path which joins up with the path coming in from the right 120 metres beyond the stepping stones – but now on the eastern side of the River Mole.)
+Having crossed the bridge, keep ahead on a clear path which joins up with the path coming in from the right 120 metres beyond the stepping stones (now on the eastern side of the River Mole).

 - Keep on the main path along the ridge, gently uphill, passing through one more wooden kissing gate and ignoring ways off.
 There are several bench seats on your left for those in need of a rest after the energy expended on the steep climb up Box Hill - and to enjoy the view.
 In 225 metres you come to the stone memorial and lookout point to Leopold Salomons of Norbury Park, who gave Box Hill to the nation in 1914.
 There is a trig station pillar just below the lookout which has fine views over Gatwick, Leith Hill and Hindhead.

 - In 110 metres bear right with the path (there is a car park and a road on your left-hand side).
 Keep straight on, ignoring all ways off, following North Downs Way acorn posts.

 - In 225 metres go through a wooden swing gate.
 In 110 metres go through another.
 Keep ahead as the path winds through woodland, ignoring ways off, following acorn signs.
 There are also now purple discs on posts and gates for the Juniper Top walk. [!]
-In 230 metres turn right by a footpath post with acorn sign, your direction 150°, to go down four steps and up five steps on the other side.
+In 230 metres turn right by a footpath post with an acorn sign, your direction 150°, to go down four steps and up five steps on the other side.
 In 30 metres go down four steps to an earth car road crossing your path.
-Turn left uphill, your direction 70°.
+The Hillside Contour Route joins from the right.

 - In 40 metres this brings you up to the Smith and Western bar and grill , a possible elevenses or early lunch stop.
 Walk through its car park and turn left onto a road.
 In 20 metres turn right at a signpost bridleway, your direction 325°, into Ashurst Rough (so marked on the OS map).

-- The main route below goes over Juniper Top with fine views.
-This was the original ‘Juniper Bottom' route.
-Go straight on at the path junction, and keep ahead, downhill, on an initial bearing of 320°, through Happy Valley - mossy woods and lichen-covered trees.
-You descend Juniper Bottom, ignoring all ways of, and after 1.4 km you pass a National Trust concrete cain on your right-hand side.
+- The new, preferred route, detailed below, heads to Juniper Top .
+The original TO Book route took you down Juniper Bottom as follows: go straight on at the path junction, and keep ahead, downhill, on an initial bearing of 320°, through Happy Valley - mossy woods and lichen-covered trees.
+You descend Juniper Bottom, ignoring all ways of, and after 1.4 km you pass a gate on your right-hand side.
 Keep ahead, in 45 metres coming to the start of White Hill car park.
-Walk through it Headly Road.
+Walk through it to Headly Road.
 Continue from point below.

 - At this path junction turn right, your direction 20°, in 30 metres joining a path from your right by a footpath post.
-Keep ahead, now on a gravel and earth road, gently downhill, and ignore all ways off.
+Keep ahead, now on a gravel and earth road, gently downhill, through woodland, and ignore all ways off.

 - Follow the public footpath sign directly ahead on the other side of the road to climb steeply up the steps of White Hill (so marked on the OS map).
 Some of the steps risers are high which adds to the difficulty of this ascent.

-- In 200 metres you come to a car-wide bridleway crossing with a Box Hill Estate Notice Board on your right-hand side.
+- In 200 metres you come to a car-wide bridleway crossing with two footpath posts with marker discs directly ahead of you and one foot apart.

 - Your way ahead depends on which pub in Mickleham you target for lunch.

 - To go direct to the King William IV pub (by-passing Mickleham village and St Michael’s church): Turn right at the car-wide bridleway, your direction 20°, gently uphill on a chalky track, passing on your right a National Trust Mickleham Downs sign.
 In 100 metres a path joins from your left-hand side.
-In a further 130 metres, at a path crossing [!] take an indistinct path on your left downhill, your direction 300°.
+In a further 130 metres, at a path crossing [!] take the path on your left downhill, your direction 300°.
 In 65 metres, the path swings left and a path joins from the right.
 The path descends more steeply now and in 200 metres it narrows and starts to descend steeply through brush.
 In a further 150 metres you come to a main path junction. [!]
 If you change your mind at this point and decide to have lunch at the Running Horses turn left and follow the broad woodland track which comes out onto a village access road (Dell Close).
 You pass the village hall on your left-hand side and at the T-junction with Old London Road, with Box Hill School directly ahead of you, turn left .
 The pub is a short distance up this road on the right. [!]
 Otherwise, for the "King Billy" cross over at the main path junction and keeping ahead, descend steps, in 80 metres coming to the entrance to the King William IV pub on the hillside on your left-hand side.
 After lunch, turn left down steps to the un-made up road, Byttom Hill.
 Turn left, downhill, to the A24 road, where you turn left for 200 metres, to cross the A24 and re-join the route below.